bchu/99tabs/README.md

 I've got 99 problems and they're all Chrome tabs.

+A Chrome extension for tree-style, vertically listed tabs.
+So when you've got 99 tabs open, Chrome ain't the problem.

 **Note: this project requires use of the dev tools panel.
 This requires opening the panel manually on every open tab.
 No other approach seems feasible.**

 Failed approaches attempted: